top of page

 • Who is this for?

 The Weekend is a diverse gathering of people who embrace and celebrate multigenerational friendship that is rooted in the life and teachings of Jesus.
-It's for people from all walks of life and backgrounds.
-The Weekend is not affiliated with a specific church or denomination; all faith backgrounds are welcome.
+For people from all walks of life and backgrounds, The Weekend is not affiliated with a specific church or denomination; all faith backgrounds are welcome.

 • What is the lodging situation?

-"The Canyon" at Washington Family Ranch is a Young Life camp that is designed for youth, so most lodging is in bunk rooms that sleep 4 to 14 people.
-Many families want a private room; we do our best to accommodate this desire, but it is not guaranteed.
-For individuals, people are housed by either biological sex or family.
-Larger rooms that sleep more than 4 people have either very large bathrooms or multiple bathrooms.
-When you register, there is a place to indicate who you want to room with, and 90+% of the time your request can be accommodated.
-If it is not possible, we will contact you to discuss options.
+"The Canyon" at Washington Family Ranch is a Young Life camp designed for High-Schoolers, so most lodging is in bunk rooms that sleep 4 to 14 people.
+Many families want a private room - we do our best to accommodate this desire, but it is not guaranteed.
+For individuals, people are housed by either biological sex or by family.
+Larger rooms that sleep more than 4 people have either large or multiple bathrooms.
+During the registration process, roommates requests are accepted; 90+% of the time requests are accommodated.
+If your request cannot be met, we will contact you to discuss options.
 If you have questions about lodging, reach out to us at connect@centered.org.

 • What’s included in the cost?

-Your registration fee covers everything once you arrive at camp except extra snacks or drinks you choose to buy from the Sarsaparilla (that’s the camp’s snack shop) or items you may want to buy from the gift shop (t-shirts, etc.).
-Everything else is covered: Meals, main sessions, Kids’ Club, and all of the numerous activities (zip lines, giant swing, go-karts, etc.).
-Note: Some people get really hungry in the evenings.
-If you think this could be you, consider bringing snacks with you.
+The registration fee covers everything upon arrival at camp, except extra snacks or drinks you may purchase from the camp's snack shop (The Sarsaparilla) or items you may purchase from the gift shop.
+The following is covered: housing, meals, main sessions, Kids Club, and camp activities (lake zip line, giant swing, go-karts, etc.).
+Note: Some individuals are hungry in the evenings or outside of meals.
+If you think this could be you, consider bringing snacks to store in your room.

 • What activites are at the camp?